Botany for the Witch

 Join me for a cycle through the Witches Year.

-These classes are five in number and each one finds energetic inspiration from one of the four elemental powers.
-The fifth class shall draw from the unification of them all, the spirit.
-Drawing deeply from the taproot of the Old World and Appalachian folk magic that we are immersed in, we will rediscover which plants cure and which plants curse.
+Drawing deeply from the taproot of the Old World and Appalachian folk magic that we are immersed in, we will explore which plants have been used to cure and which plants to curse.
 We’ll create and empower amulets, talismans and wooden works from the forest around us to travel home with.
 We will craft potions and herbal remedies focusing on what is abundant and effective.
+We will eat and fix meals with the bounty of the Greenwood.
 Step back into the seasonal wisdom of the plants and trees around you to embody the ways of the Wild and the botany of the Witch.

-These classes are five in number and each one finds energetic inspiration from one of the four elemental powers.
-The fifth class shall draw from the unification of them all, the spirit.
-Drawing deeply from the taproot of the Old World and Appalachian folk magic that we are immersed in, we will rediscover which plants cure and which plants curse.
+Drawing deeply from the taproot of the Old World and Appalachian folk magic that we are immersed in, we will explore which plants have been used to cure and which plants to curse.
 We’ll create and empower amulets, talismans and wooden works from the forest around us to travel home with.
 We will craft potions and herbal remedies focusing on what is abundant and effective.
+We will eat and fix meals with the bounty of the Greenwood.
 Step back into the seasonal wisdom of the plants and trees around you to embody the ways of the Wild and the botany of the Witch.

 *